 We are calling for papers to address the historical and political circumstances of the declaration of resurrection as an event, messianism, eschatology and esoteric (bāṭinī) approaches to faith.
 Our aim is to reflect the broadest possible expression on these subjects and to create a space for open and critical deliberation and dialogue, drawing on unpublished and recently published material from the Alamūt era and earlier periods of Ismaili history.
 The focus of papers should be on the historical period of the Alamūt era, but they can also bring in perspectives from other relevant periods.

-The conference will be in hybrid format and it will take place at the Aga Khan Centre on Thursday 8th August 2024.
+The conference will be in hybrid format and it will take place at the Aga Khan Centre, London on 19 February 2025.

 Conference convenor: Dr Daryoush Mohammad Poor, Associate Professor, DARP